SwiftVC/ElevatorAlgorithmSimulation/README.md

 # ElevatorAlgorithmSimulation
 Simulates transfer of variable floors and variable elevators in a building:
 -  non-directional elevator-call buttons
--  internal elevator button panels with all flooors
+-  internal elevator button panels with all floors

 In its current configuration, each elevator operates on its own thread.
 When the simulation has finished, enter 'f' to get metrics:
 - average person transfer time